cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 Since I have covered Babuk old sample [here](http://chuongdong.com/reverse%20engineering/2021/01/03/BabukRansomware/), I will only discuss the new changes in this report.

-For encryption, Babuk still uses ChaCha8 encryption, but the Elliptic-curve Diffie–Hellman (ECDH) key generation and exchange algorithm is changed from **NIST K-571** to [Curve25519](https://en.wikipedia.org/wiki/Curve25519), one of the fastest ECDH curves.
+For encryption, Babuk uses ChaCha20 encryption, but the Elliptic-curve Diffie–Hellman (ECDH) key generation and exchange algorithm is changed from **NIST K-571** to [Curve25519](https://en.wikipedia.org/wiki/Curve25519), one of the fastest ECDH curves.

 ## IOCS